csmutz/apache_tls_rtt/README.md

 It's a really bad idea to install unsigned, binary packages from unofficial sources, but for those that prefer the YOLO approach, download and install the provided .deb files with dpkg -i.

 #### PHP script
+Enable mod_ssl and default site.
 Install libapache2-mod-php and copy php script to /var/html/www, delete index.html.
 Script shows TLS RTT in microseconds.